 - Marinate chicken in curry paste, ﬁsh sauce, garlic and ginger for 2 hours or up to overnight.

 - Heat a large skillet and sear chicken and onions until partially cooked and onions are translucent, about 5 minutes.

-- Add coconut milk, cauliﬂower, broccoli, green beans and peppers.
+- Add coconut milk, cauliﬂower, broccoli, green beans, peppers and seasoning.
 Simmer until heated thoroughly and chicken reaches internal temp of 165°F.

 - Remove from heat, divide among 4 plates and add cilantro for garnish.

 If you’re interested in an anti-inflammatory lifestyle and more information and recipes like this, check out The Official Anti-Inflammatory Diet Masterclass.
 Or email us at info@VitalityConsultantsLLC.com for more details.